Updated on August 12, 2025

 Persons who are or were citizens of Pakistan or Bangladesh are not eligible.

-Provoking question: Are you eligible for OCI if your great-grandparents were Indian?
+Provoking question: Are you eligible for an OCI Card if your great-grandparents were Indian?

 No. Eligibility stops at grandparents.